Nobody’s Going to Save You

 ONE

-When I was very young I used to wander out to my father’s hunting shed and sit on a tall metal stool while he puttered.
-He’d built the shed as a place to hang his whitetails in the fall, but over the years it had morphed into a kind of retreat where he could listen to the Red Sox and drink his beers in peace.
-Ma never ventured out there, never showed any interest, but I spent hours shivering inside that drafty building, sanding blocks of wood and trying the sips of Budweiser he offered, which I swallowed down and pretended to like.
-Even before he strung himself up from the rafters like a deer carcass, the damp space felt haunted to me.
-Its bare lightbulbs cast strange shadows onto the tools and cords that cluttered the pegboard walls.
-And lining the rows of shelves like specimens in a museum were glass jars filled not, as I liked to pretend, with floating eyeballs or wrinkled gray fetuses, but with an archive of metal fasteners—wingnuts, lag bolts, washers, nails, screws, tiny bits of wire, anything he imagined might one day be of use.
-“Yankee ingenuity,” he said proudly whenever I lifted down a jar to inspect its contents.
-“Three quarters of what’s busted in this world could be fixed if people had just a little more patience.”
-Patience being something my father must have run short on, himself, in the end.
+Even before he strung himself up from the joists with a blue extension cord the year I turned fifteen, the damp space felt haunted to me.
+Its bare bulbs cast strange shadows onto Dad’s towering gun safe and the tools cluttering the pegboard walls.
+And lining the rows of shelves like specimens in a museum were glass jars filled not as I liked to pretend with floating eyeballs or wrinkled gray fetuses, but with an archive of metal fasteners—wingnuts, lag bolts, washers, nails, screws, tiny bits of wire, anything he imagined might one day be of use.
+Yankee ingenuity, he’d say whenever I lifted down a jar to inspect its contents.
+“Three quarters of what’s busted in the world could be fixed if folks had a little more patience.”
+Patience being something my father himself must have run short on in the end.

-“Ma,” I said.
-“What are you doing?”
+“Ma.
+What are you doing?”

 “All this stuff, Rosie!
 It’s too much!
 It’s weighing us down!”

-Beneath the growing heap of dishes—the deep enamel pot we used to boil lobsters, the plastic colander I wore on my head when I was little—I saw a bunch of checked flannels and pit-stained undershirts.
-I dug around, discovered Dad’s spare leather boots, his coveralls embroidered with the shipyard’s logo, the forest-green hard hat sporting the union insignia and a unicorn sticker he’d let me paste on when I was little.
-He’d been dead for nine days.
-I plucked a blaze-orange hunting vest from the pile and zipped it to my chin.
-“It’s not weighing me down.”
+Beneath the growing heap of dishes—the deep enamel pot we used to boil lobsters, the plastic colander I’d nested on my head when I was little—lay a bunch of checked flannels and pit-stained undershirts.
+I dug around and discovered Dad’s spare boots, his coveralls embroidered with the shipyard’s logo, the forest-green hard hat sporting the union insignia and a unicorn sticker he’d let me paste on when I was eight.
+He’d been dead for nine whole days.
+I lifted a blaze-orange hunting vest from the pile and zipped it to my chin.

 Ma stopped rifling in the cupboards to look at me.
 She wasn’t yet forty but her hair had gone completely gray, which she liked to say was my fault.
 One of my earliest memories is of my mother telling me she’d never wanted kids, and even then, young as I was, I assured myself she didn’t mean that I specifically was unwanted.
 She pushed the hair out of her face and swirled the flaccid celery in her glass.